Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are many things to look over in an house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a variety of things to look over during a house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Does the heat pump have enough capacity?

-The repercussions of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling could be significant for property owners and landlords.
-For expert advice get in touch today to schedule your rental properties home assessment.
+The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist assistance, get in touch today and book your rental property home assessment.

 home assessments for rental properties